browserengineering/book/book/visual-effects.md

 ```

 To set up Skia to draw to this window, we also need create a
-"surface" for it:[^surface]
+*surface* for it:[^surface]

 [^surface]: In Skia and SDL, a *surface* is a representation of a
-graphics buffer into which you can draw "pixels" (bits representing
+graphics buffer into which you can draw *pixels* (bits representing
 colors).
-A surface may or may not be bound to the actual pixels on the
+A surface may or may not be bound to the physical pixels on the
 screen via a window, and there can be many surfaces.
 A *canvas* is an
 API interface that allows you to draw into a surface with higher-level
 commands such as for rectangles or text.
 Our browser uses separate